My Tri-ang Adventure and How it Led to a 1:16 Scale Holiday Camp!

 In May, she said, "You need a church for the service".
 My retort: "No more room!".
 Lynn argued, "You could use the middle shelf on that bookcase".
 After thinking, "!!!!", I did:

 The holiday camp is still a work in progress but has come on a long way since late 2010.
 It's largely furnished with Spot-On, with some pieces by other makers, including Barton, Dol-Toi, Jean and Lundby.
 Some 200 dolls make up the holidaymakers and the serving staff, stewards and entertainers.
 There are thousands of individual accessories and some exquisitely crafted miniature foods.
 Two Tri-ang Jenny's Home Large Rooms were used to create an office and the beach goods/souvenir shop and tea bar.
 It outgrew its original cupboard and had to be extended into additional accommodation in a tall, slim bookcase.
-Its album is here:
+An album showing the camp up to August 2013 is here:

 I never intended to be a 1:16 miniaturist.
 I never intended to be a collector of vintage miniatures.
 I never intended to focus so heavily on the mid-1960s.